QuantEcon/python_lecture_sandpit/source/rst/odu_v4.rst

         """
-        Given the parameters that specify F and G distributions, calculate and display the rejection and acceptance area, the evolution of belief π, and the probabiilty of accepting an offer at different π level, and simulate and calculate the empirical cumulative distribution of the duration of unemployment and π at the time the worker accepts the offer.
+        Given the parameters that specify F and G distributions, calculate and display the rejection and acceptance area, the evolution of belief π, and the probability of accepting an offer at different π level, and simulate and calculate the empirical cumulative distribution of the duration of unemployment and π at the time the worker accepts the offer.